wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

 For more information, see [Connect with Protected Third Party Applications](../reference/connect-with-protected-third-party-applications.md)

-### Step 3.2: Create a new version of the REST API
+### Step 3.2: Create a new version of the Service

-Let's create a new version of the `readingList` REST API that can connect to a MySQL database on a cloud platform to persist data, and then redeploy it.
+Let's create a new version of the `readingList` Service that can connect to a MySQL database on a cloud platform to persist data, and then redeploy it.
 To do this, follow the steps given below:

-1. In the Choreo Console, open the `readingList` REST API (if it is not already open) and click the **Deploy** icon to open the **Deploy** tab.
+1. In the Choreo Console, open the `readingList` Service (if it is not already open) and click the **Deploy** icon to open the **Deploy** tab.

 2. Expand the list of versions and click **+ Create New**.